cproctor/unfold_studio/documentation/index.rst

 Unfold Studio with students, see :ref:`teaching`.
 And if you're interested in Unfold Studio's back story or research on transliteracies, CS education, etc. please see :ref:`research`.
 We welcome questions, feedback, and random ideas.
 Please see :ref:`contact` to get in touch.

+The documentation is also available in `PDF`_ form in case you prefer to read it that way or want to print out any pages (such as the worksheets in the :ref:`teaching` section) for classroom use.

 | -Chris Proctor
 | PhD candidate, Stanford Graduate School of Education